Shyams728/youtube_project/README.md

 3. Access the application at [http://localhost:8501](http://localhost:8501) in your web browser.

+## Access this hosted streamlit dashboard
+Access the application at [[YouTube Dashboard](https://shyams-youtube-dashboard-project.streamlit.app/) in your web browser.

 ## Dependencies

 The project relies on the following Python libraries and packages: